biostatpzeng/pingzeng/ReadList.md

-## the following papers are recommended to our graduate students if you are interested in statistical genetics.
+## The following papers are recommended to our graduate students if you are interested in statistical genetics.

 + The Wellcome Trust Case Control Consortium.
 Genome-wide association study of 14,000 cases of seven common diseases and 3,000 shared controls.
 Nature 2007; 447(7145): 661-678.
 + Balding DJ.
 A tutorial on statistical methods for population association studies.
 Nature Reviews.
 Genetics 2006; 7(10): 781-791.